elvisburrniku/auto-korea/mobile/EXPO_SETUP.md

-# Running AutoMarket Mobile App with Expo Go
+# Running Auto Korea Kosova Import Mobile App with Expo Go

-This guide explains how to run the AutoMarket mobile app on your iPhone using Expo Go, which is a much simpler approach than setting up a full development environment.
+This guide explains how to run the Auto Korea Kosova Import mobile app on your iPhone using Expo Go, which is a much simpler approach than setting up a full development environment.

 ## What is Expo Go?